joelspadin/xivplan/.github/ISSUE_TEMPLATE/feature_request.md

 1. Is this a commonly reused mechanic?
 2. Is there no way to approximate it using the already supported objects?

 If you answered "yes" to both questions, it sounds like something I should add.
-If not, you can still ask, but I may not add it to keep XIVPlan simple.
+If not, you can still ask, but I may choose not to add it to keep XIVPlan simple.